automubashir/js-dev-server/README.md

 # js-dev-server
-a simple development server powered by webpack and babel.
+A simple development server powered by JavaScript (webpack and babel) with hot replacement on changes.
+Configure the webpack.config.js file to configure the environment.